Camper Trailers tech tips

 Trojan have two models, the Sentry in three sizes & the Defender in two sizes.
 Both models have a zinc & powder coated finish & are supplied with a high quality lock.

-Trailer Security Wheel Clamp have three models, the Supreme, Enforcer & Protector.
-The shield is manufactured from laser cut steel plate with four specifically placed holes which are used to place the supplied 8mm galvanized mild steel chain through.
-The chain is placed through the two bottom holes, under the campers springs or RHS frame & back through the two top holes & locked at the front with the supplied padlock.
-These clamps are priced from $440 to $640.
+Trailer Security Wheel Clamp are all Australian made & have three models, the Supreme, Enforcer & Protector.
+The shield that stands in front of the wheel is made from 2mm thick laser cut stainless steel.
+There are four specifically placed holes.
+The supplied 10mm high tensile chain passes through the two bottom holes, under the campers springs & back through the two top holes, locked at the front with the supplied padlock in both the Enforcer & Protector models.
+The Supreme uses a patented padlock protection locking system, designed to stop all methods used to break a padlock.
+These clamps are priced from $399, $499 and $599.

 Ultimate Wheel Lock is made from hardened steel & fits wheels up to 29cm wide.
 Priced at $100